conlan-green/DailyIowan-TextAnalytics/README.md

 # Instructions/ Needed Files
 The necessary data to run the analysis is included in "ArticleText.csv" which will be uploaded with the final project.
+You may run Web Scrape if you would like the html files as well but it takes a large amount of time due to built in sleep function in order to be respectful to the website

 # Change History

 4/20/20 - uploaded the original webscrape file.
-Scraped and created list of HTML files
+Scraped and created list of HTML files 4/29/20 - uploaded created "ArticleText.csv", updated Web Scrape.ipynb with changes for creating a csv file

 # Planned Improvements
+sentiment analysis - Daniel Dai csv cleaning and reupload - Conlan Green topic modeling and clustering - Conlan Green and Jenna Di Pino